GrizliK1988/wkhtmltopdf-nodejs-options-wrapper/README.md

 # wkhtmltopdf-nodejs-entity

 Contains entities that wrap wkhtmltopdf options.
-Can covert options to string and to lain object.
+Can covert options to string and to plain object.

 # Testing

-**npm test** will run unit tests.
+**npm test** command will run unit tests.